brucechanglongxu/advanceddatastructures/redblacktrees/readme.md

 What hapepns when our binary search tree is unbalanced?
-A red-black-tree is a specific type of balanced search tree that satisfies the following criteria.
+A red-black-tree is a specific type of balanced search tree that satisfies the following criteria (the colouring is a mechanism used to ensure the balanced property).

 1. A node is either red or black
 2. The root and leaves (NIL) are black